Pieter-Rees/pokecatch/README.md

 1. Enter the Safari Zone to look for wild Pocket Monsters
 2. When you encounter a Pocket Monster, you can:
    - Throw a Safari Ball to catch it
-   - Throw a Berry to make it easier to catch
+   - Throw a Rock to make it angry (easier to catch but more likely to flee)
-   - Throw Mud to make it harder to flee
+   - Throw Bait to make it eat (harder to catch but less likely to flee)
    - Run away
 3. Visit the shop to:
    - Buy Safari Balls
-   - Purchase Berries
+   - Purchase Rocks
-   - Stock up on Mud
+   - Stock up on Bait
    - Check your balance
 4. Check your Pocket Monster dex to:
    - View your collection